 FAP is caused by the buildup of protein deposits, called amyloid fibrils, which gradually accumulate in different organs and tissues, causing the array of symptoms.
 The amyloid fibrils are usually due to mutations in the TTR gene, which provides instructions to make a protein called transthyretin.

 Neuropathy, or nerve impairment, and heart problems are the disease’s most common symptoms.
 Moreover, heart failure caused by the buildup of amyloid deposits in the heart is the primary cause of death in these patients.

 The age of symptom onset varies widely among patients, though the disease’s effects usually start after age 30.
-In some individuals, symptoms begin as early as age 20, or as late as age 80.
+In some individuals, symptoms begin as early as 20, or as late as 80.
 The underlying genetic cause of the disease may affect its onset, as well as its course.

-In individuals with early onset FAP, who usually have a family history of the disorder, the disease manifests before the of age 50, and patients tend to experience a rapid progression of symptoms.
-Conversely, in people with late-onset FAP, the disease generally doesn’t start until after the age of 50.
+In individuals with early onset FAP, who usually have a family history of the disorder, the disease manifests before age 50, and patients tend to experience a rapid progression of symptoms.
+Conversely, in people with late-onset FAP, the disease generally doesn’t start until after age 50.
 Late-onset FAP generally progresses more slowly and, while it often involves the heart, it tends to cause fewer symptoms related to autonomic impairment.
 Autonomic dysfunction, or failure, refers to impairment of the body’s control of its heart rate, blood pressure, temperature control, digestion, and other functions.

 Peripheral neuropathy symptoms

 Peripheral nerves are those found outside the brain and spinal cord and are responsible for controlling sensation and movement in the arms and legs.
 In FAP, amyloid deposits accumulate and damage these nerves, leading to a condition known as peripheral neuropathy.